mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 the replication cluster by performing failover, switchover and rejoin.
 Backend server versions older than MariaDB/MySQL 5.5 are not supported.
 Failover and other similar operations require MariaDB 10.0.2 or later.

+Up until MariaDB MaxScale 2.2.0, this monitor was called _MySQL Monitor_.

 ## Master selection